 However, few of the insecticides and mosquito repellents may contain pesticides which are not safe to inhale.
 Hence, use them cautiously.

 Currently, there is no vaccine to get protected from the dengue virus.
 However, scientists are working hard to discover vaccine for dengue fever that offers protection against the four serotypes of dengue virus.
-If you’re interested in helping research a vaccine for Dengue Fever, consider in one of the best online BSN nursing programs.

 Lastly, do take immediate medical care rather than simply relying on home care.
 Home care is only supportive in case of dengue fever.
 Chronic conditions such as the Dengue hemorrhagic fever are considered as medical emergencies.
 With proper care and medical support it is very easy to cure dengue fever.